 Requirement Instructions Programs Age (MA501) Does not need to be verified again at renewal.
 NOTE If the customer is in a program that has an age limit, age must be reviewed to see if the customer still meets the age requirement for the program.
 Adult BCCTP Child Deemed Newborns FTW KidsCare SSI-MAO YATI Blindness (MA504) Does not need to be verified again at renewal, unless Social Security has determined that the person is no longer blind.
 SSI-MAO Disability (MA509) Does not need to be verified again at renewal, unless Social Security has determined that the person is no longer disabled.
 ALTCS SSI-MAO FTW U.S. Citizenship (MA507) Does not need to be verified again at renewal.
-All programs Residency (MA531) Does not need to be verified again at renewal unless it is questionable.
 All programs

-1 Valid Social Security Number (MA532) Does not need to be verified again at renewal unless the customer: Provided proof of application for an SSN, but has not yet provided the SSN; or Is exempt from providing a valid SSN.
-All programs Non-Citizen Status (MA524) Does not need to be verified again at renewal unless there has been a change in the customer's immigration status.
+Does not need to be verified again at renewal unless it is questionable.
+All programs Does not need to be verified again at renewal unless the customer: • Provided proof of application for an SSN, but has not yet provided the SSN; or • Is exempt from providing a valid SSN.
+All programs Does not need to be verified again at renewal unless there has been a change in the customer's immigration status.
 NOTE For qualified non- citizen who only gets emergency services due to the 5-year bar, the status date must be reviewed to see if the bar period has ended.
-All programs Not an Inmate (MA525) Does not need to be verified again at renewal unless there is a discrepancy with hub data.
-NOTE See MA1502V for specific instructions if the person is an inmate.
-All programs Not in an IMD (MA514) Only verify if it is reported that the child is residing in an IMD.
-KidsCare Medicare Entitlement (MA523) Does not need to be verified again at renewal unless there is a discrepancy with hub data source information.
-MSP Adult SSI-MAO (DWW) No Creditable Coverage (MA515) Does not need to be verified again at renewal unless the customer reports a new source of insurance coverage.
-BCCTP KidsCare
+All programs Only verify if it is reported that the child is residing in an IMD.
+KidsCare Does not need to be verified again at renewal unless there is a discrepancy with hub data source information.
+MSP Adult SSI-MAO (DWW) Does not need to be verified again at renewal unless the customer reports a new source of insurance coverage.
+BCCTP KidsCare again at renewal unless it is questionable.
+Does not need to be verified again at renewal unless the customer: Provided proof of application for an SSN, but has not yet provided the SSN; or Is exempt from providing a valid SSN.
+Does not need to be verified again at renewal unless there has been a change in the customer's immigration status.
+NOTE For qualified noncitizen who only gets emergency services due to the 5-year bar, the status date must be reviewed to see if the bar period has ended.
+Only verify if it is reported that the child is residing in an IMD.
+Does not need to be verified again at renewal unless there is a discrepancy with hub data source information.